mangelviera/docker-workshop/README.md

     * Docker uses a ``Dockerfile`` as the definition of the image.
 [Dockerfile instructions reference](https://docs.docker.com/engine/reference/builder/)
     * An image can be runned in one or many containers.
     * An image should be working by itself as a self-contained application
-    * Docker allows you to creates a container on top of different images.
+    * Docker allows you to creates an image on top of different images.
-    * DockerHub is a repository of many different Docker images that we can download and use them to build our containers
     * Docker uses layers to build the images.
 A layer is a set of commands executed that can allow us to play with intermediate images.
     * Intermediate images are useful to increase the speed of the docker image on local.
 They work as a checkpoint.
     * Docker checks if there are changes on the layers and skip the execution of the current command if not.
+    * We can tag an image on docker.
+That allows us to use it in every place with that tag name.
+Ex: Dockerfile, docker commands, docker-compose
+    * DockerHub is a repository of many different Docker images that we can download and use them to build our containers [DockerHub](http://hub.docker.com)

+* Containers:
+    * A container is a unit of embedded software that contains the software itself with its dependencies as a self-executable.
+    * Containers in docker are the execution of the definition of a Docker image.
+    * Containers run isolated from the host.
+Its possible to connect to them through the Docker Engine.
+Ex: port mapping, volumes
+    * Containers data are volatile.
+If you run an instance of a docker image and delete it the data contained in that Docker is deleted.

+* Multistage Builds:
+    * Docker has a feature that allows to use an intermediate image to build the executable and copy it from it to a new image where is going to be executed.
+This allows to have smaller images without dev dependencies in a clean environment.
+    ```
+    FROM any-docker-image:1.x.x AS build
+    COPY . .
+    RUN mvn package

+    FROM any-docker-image-alpine:1.x.x AS app
+    COPY --from=build app-name.war .
+    CMD ["java", "-cp", "com.any_company_name.app.Application"]
+    ```

 * Docker Compose:
     * Docker compose is a service orchestrator.
 Allows you to connect different Docker containers in an isolated environment.